October 08, 2024 Posted in git

 The combination of using a Trunk-based development workflow with the regular git pull command leads to a history cluttered with merge commits that you don’t want.
 Fortunately, by simply replacing the merge part of git pull with rebase, you can enjoy a straightforward single-branch workflow without sacrificing the cleanness of your history.

-If you're interested in learning other techniques like the one described in this article, you should check out my Pluralsight course Advanced Git Tips and Tricks.
+If you're interested in learning other techniques like the one described in this article, you should check out my Pluralsight course Git Tips and Tricks.

 1. In Git’s parlance, these are often called topic branches